Polymer Clay Pendant Holes, Bails, and Jump Ring Placement

 A drilled or pre-pierced top hole can be a workable option when there is enough cured clay above and around the opening to keep the hang balanced in a test assembly.

-Sculpey jewelry projects regularly use pierced hanging methods.
+Many polymer clay pendants use pierced hanging methods rather than glued bails.
 The key is not just making a hole.
 It is placing that hole on the real balance line and leaving enough material around it that the top edge still feels strong after cure.

 Needle Tool Set is useful for marking that top-hole position while the clay is still raw and easy to adjust.